TheeGrassHopper/address-book/README.md

 - rspec spec

+## How to run the app locally

+- rails server
+- `localhost:3000`

 ## Features:

-- Models: Person, Address, Email, Phone Number,
+- Models: User, Person, Address, Email, Phone Number.

-* active record relationships in place,
+* Active record relationship one to many.
-* Validations in place
+* Validations in place. e.g on (email, ssn)
-* Styling although not the prettiest.
+* Bootstrap styling in place although not the prettiest, responsive.
+* Authorization: ['Admin', 'Guest] with flashing errors messages.
-* authorization ['Admin', 'Guest], Admin: can create, edit, destroy, update, show, Guest: can show, index - Authorization validations in place with flashing errors.
+  - Admin: can create, edit, destroy, update, show, index
+  - Guest: can show or index

+* Authentication
-* `Homer` with `homer@simpsons.com` with a `Admin` role and a password of `123456789`
+  -  `Homer` with `homer@simpsons.com` with a `Admin` role and a password of `123456789`
-* `Marge` with `marge@simpsons.com` with a `Guest` role and a password of `987654321`
+  -  `Marge` with `marge@simpsons.com` with a `Guest` role and a password of `987654321`
-* authentication
+  - Note a any wrong login credentials will flash appropriate error message.
-* Testing `rspec spec`
+* Testing `rspec spec` or `bundle exec rspec spec`
 * AJAX
-  - Due to my personal time constraint I only able to implement two AJAX calls in `application.js`
+  - Due to my personal time constraint I was only able to implement two AJAX calls in `application.js` but the idea is the same.
+  - `get - /people` - `index`
+  - `post - /people` - `create`
 * Application should also work as an API and accept / send requests / responses via JSON.
+I thought this could be achieved under one resource utilizing nested attributes.
-Using Postman
+  - Using Postman
   - `get - /people` - `index`
-  - `get - people/10` - `show`
+  - `get - people/10` - `show` need the `id:`
-  - `post PUT - people/10` - `create` take out the `id:` field
+  - `post - /people` - `create`
-  - `put - people/10` - `update` need the `id:` field in the body
+  - `put - people/10` - `update` need the `id:` field in the body for updates
   - `delete - people/10` - `destroy`
-  - Request body of with update the whole resource through the uses of nested attributes in rails e.g
+  - people's controller accepts nested attributes in the request body  e.g

+- `POST - /people`
+Request Body:
 ```
 {
   "person": {